How to Get the Job You Want

 3. Organise your job search material

-Once you've gathered together the job opportunities you plan to apply for, prepare the application materials requested in the job description.
+Once you have gathered together the job opportunities you plan to apply for, prepare the application materials requested in the job description.
 This can include completing the job application they provide you, creating and submitting your resume, writing your cover letter, submitting references or completing any other material they request.
 Try to apply for a few positions each day.

 4. Build a strong resume